laurenchen0631/English-Learning/category/common_tranisition.md

 	- We thought it would be bad weather, but on the contrary it was a clear day.
 	- But this is not incompatible with work; on the contrary, if we can detach ourselves from worldly attachments and redirect our efforts toward the enrichment and teaching of others, work itself can become a transcendental pursuit.
 	- There is no shortage of basic skills in the workplace.
 Rather, the problem is poor management
++ in/by contrast (to/with) 與...成對比
+	- In contrast to the diligent bee, the butterfly seems to fly around without a clear purpose
+	- In contrast with most local programs, the federal government’s plan looks beyond just economic growth.
+	- Cats usually sleep in the day.
+Dogs, by contrast, never settle down.
+- on the other hand 另一方面
+	- My husband likes classical music – I, on the other hand, like all kinds.
++ conversely == oppositely == contrarily 反過來說
+	- The staff of any organisation are its best ambassadors or conversely may be its worst.
+	- Conversely, an organism with disadvantageous or harmful trait will, as a rule, have fewer or no offspring.
 - rather than 而不是/而非 == instead of == as opposed to == before
 	- she seemed indifferent rather than angry
 	- Visitors build a stronger connection to the brand when they are front and center as opposed to an observer in this Star Wars universe, Niles said.